xtermjs/xtermjs.org/_docs/guides/hooks.md

-## Background - What are terminal sequences?
+## Background - What are Terminal Sequences?

 Terminal sequences are instructions targeted at a terminal (emulator) to alter certain aspects of data processing and data presentation.
 They are directly embedded in the data stream (in-band) and can be seen as a kind of markup system for the terminal.